 Within the city of Milwaukee, these restrictions leave little, if any, possible places to live.

-However, residency restrictions haven’t been shown to prevent sex crimes.
-They have not been shown to prevent re-offending of any kind of crime.
 When an offender is released into the world, they are still controlled by ordinances that dictate where they can live.
-To be imprisoned in your own life creates a cycle of bouncing from house to house trying to establish some type of pattern and sanity while being shackled with this title of “homeless sex offender.”
+To be imprisoned in your own life creates a cycle of bouncing from house-t- house trying to establish some type of pattern and sanity while being shackled with this title of “homeless sex offender.”

-Like the infamous “swimming test” in the 18th century, witches were avoided throughout the town, officials would drag the accused women to a body of water, bound and toss them into water to see if they would sink or float.
-In the same way released sex offenders are avoided at every turn, tossed to the the streets without housing and resources, with a better chance of drowning than floating.
+It almost brings to mind the infamous “swimming test” in the 18th century, where witches were avoided throughout the town, officials would drag the accused women to a body of water, and bind and toss them into water to see if they would sink or float.
+In the same way, released sex offenders are avoided at every turn, tossed to the the streets without housing and resources, with a better chance of drowning than floating.

 They may have Facebook pages that they maintain with daily posts about their lives and friends or even posts rejoicing their release from prison.
 In addition, they may have significant others who they live with, ignoring the mandates that are set for them.

 In an attempt to find other homeless sex offenders, Media Milwaukee reporters reached out to some of them and/or close friends and family members via their personal social media pages.

 In particular, in search of one of the offenders whose name appeared in the spreadsheet provided by the Department of Corrections, one of the reporters discovered on Facebook that he was currently in a relationship.
 In order to contact his girlfriend, we attempted to contact the girlfriend’s daughter.